Frequently Asked Questions

 7. What do I need to apply?

-Official transcripts from all schools attended post-secondary, essay, scholarly writing sample, resume or curriculum vitae, 2 letters of recommendation, disposition survey, and the application form.
+Official transcripts from all schools attended post-secondary, essay, scholarly writing sample, resume or curriculum vitae, 2 letters of recommendation, and the application form.
 Interviews may also be required.
 You should also have a 3.0 GPA for undergraduate and graduate coursework.

 8. How do I register?